 As I said above, it’s much easier to build a good habit from Day One than it is to break a bad habit.
 The reason many dogs pull so much is because we let them “practice” pulling every day for years, then try to fix the problem in just a few hours of obedience class.

-Before we get started, here are a few important tips:
+Before we get started, here are four important tips:

 If you stick to these principles, the steps below will be much easier.

 If you peruse the shelves of almost any pet store these days, you’ll be overwhelmed with the variety of tools available for dog training.
 That’s especially true when it comes to dogs that pull!
 From pinch and choke collars to front-clip harnesses and flexi leads, where do you begin?